netdata/netdata/docs/guides/monitor/process.md

 ![Per-application disk writing
 metrics](https://user-images.githubusercontent.com/1153921/101409728-85c07100-389b-11eb-83fd-d79dd1545b5a.png)

-Next, the `mysqlslap` utility queries the database to provide some real world-esque MySQL load.
+Next, the `mysqlslap` utility queries the database to provide some benchmarking load on the MySQL database.
+It won't look exactly like a production database executing lots of user queries, but it gives you an idea into the possibility of these visualizations.

 ```bash
 sudo mysqlslap --user=sysadmin --password --host=localhost  --concurrency=50 --iterations=10 --create-schema=employees --query="SELECT * FROM dept_emp;" --verbose
 ```

-The following per-process disk utilization charts show spikes under the `sql` group as well.
+The following per-process disk utilization charts show spikes under the `sql` group at the same time `mysqlslap` was run numerous times, with slightly different concurrency and query options.

 ![Per-application disk
 metrics](https://user-images.githubusercontent.com/1153921/101411810-d08fb800-389e-11eb-85b3-f3fa41f1f887.png)